merisedot-dev/merise_dot/README.md

 ## Usage

 Just run the script and refer to its manual.
 Once launched, you will be prompted with different actions you can take to edit your MCD graph.
+If you need more detailed use cases, the [features] directory has you covered.

 [Nix]: https://nixos.org/
 [features]: ./features/